- No products in the cart.

 You can use the crockpot to melt it safely.
 Because in this method you can control the temperature at which the beeswax safely melts without losing its aroma.

 You got to remember that the beeswax starts melting at 62°C to 66°C. If it goes beyond 76°C then it will lose its aroma.

 After the Beeswax has completely melted, make sure to remove it from the heat.
 After this, you can pour it to make a candle or you can further add some ingredients like butter and oils to make lotions or balms.

 The lengthy burning time of beeswax candles makes them a valuable ingredient for aromatherapy therapy.

 It is reputedly popular in releasing the aroma of honey.
 The aroma ranges from sweet to fresh and warm smell of the floral source.

 That means it smells like the floral source of the nectar collected to deposit in the beehive.
-The aroma also helps cleaning the air pollutants like dust, bacteria, odours and allergens.
+The aroma also helps clean the air pollutants like dust, bacteria, odours and allergens.

 It contains anti-inflammatory, anti-bacterial, anti-viral, and anti-allergic properties which facilitate treating burns, scrapes, minor cuts, wounds and other abrasions.

 The valuable anti-inflammatory and anti-viral properties of beeswax prevent bacteria from getting into our bodies from causing further harmful effects.

 It also helps in moisturizing the skin to bring its natural smoothness and radiance back.

 Using beeswax topically especially for skincare is in practice since ancient times.
 So, it has been in use and part of beauty products including sunscreen and baby products too.

 Beeswax lip balm is a natural emulsifier that keeps the moisturizer in the skin to help cracked lips.
-You can order this from Amazon.in when you have troubling cracked lips and want to get rid of them.
+You can order it from Amazon when you have troubling cracked lips and want to get rid of them.
+Or you can make it yourself with simple ingredients and instructions.

 It creates a protective layer on your skin when exposed to the sun and outside pollution.